Last update: August 5th, 2022

 Navigating comfort zones

-Please try your best to maintain a distance of 1 meter from other participants.
+Please check-in with colleagues when being in close proximity from other participants.
 We realize this may be frustrating, but bear in mind that every individual has a different level of comfort and this needs to be honoured.
 Some questions to ask yourself:

 – What is my comfort level in relation to physical distancing in the studio?
 In general?
 Today?